 Coursera has a massive course catalog with more than 7000 courses available.
 It provides top-notch courses and has graduate and post-graduate level degrees from the world’s top universities, so you do not have to travel to a specific place to complete your graduation.

-While Coursera plus for individuals has all the necessary amenities, Coursera business has excellent features.
-For example, the enterprise plan gives access to unlimited courses, user analytics, skill metric, and much more.
+While Coursera Plus for individuals has all the necessary amenities, Coursera Business has excellent features.
+For example, the enterprise plan gives access to unlimited courses, user analytics, skill metrics, and much more.
 As a result, Coursera Plus is the perfect online learning platform for individuals who want to upscale their skills and learn about new topics from scratch and master them.

 Related Read: